HarryR/logicista/_posts/2017-01-29-qcrypt-qyptoshart-lulz.markdown

 In some senses QyptoShart allows you to put encrypted data into an escrow, and by securely destroying the original data *and* the final decryption key you are essentially handing over control of the decryption to an algorithm, and putting trust in multiple third parties in different juristictions to release the final decryption key when certain conditions are met.
 Ultimately, the protection you gain is through trusting that the third parties won't release their part of the key unless legally necessary, and that by creating a system where multiple parties are involved you gain immunity from any single jurisdiction.

-There are, of course, many other aspects which have are part of the threat model, but they are all fairly standard considerations when designing the logic of how a cryptosystem must be used and may be detailed below or upon request.
+There are, of course, many other aspects which are part of the threat model, but they are all fairly standard considerations when designing the logic of how a cryptosystem must be used and may be detailed below or upon request.

 ### The QyptoShart System